 1. Real-Time Monitoring and Predictive Maintenance

 IoT sensors monitor production machinery in real-time, checking factors like temperature and vibration to ensure everything works smoothly.
-Predictive maintenance uses this data to predict machine failures.
-For instance, a robotic arm showing increased vibration can be fixed before it breaks down, avoiding unexpected downtime.
+Predictive maintenance uses this data to predict machine failures before they occur, avoiding unexpected downtime.

 2. AI-Powered Visual Inspection